Dr. Trinity Ingram-Jones

 On March 19, 2020, Dr. Ingram-Jones was named the 2020 Certified Advanced Forensic Nurse of the Year by the American Nurses Credentialing Center (ANCC).
 She is a firm believer in, and a strong advocate for, trauma-informed, patient-centered care, and she believes it is essential to the healing of trauma victims.

-An Alabama native, Dr. Ingram-Jones has lived in Richmond Hill for 17 years.
-She has two sons and is married to her best friend.
+An Alabama native, Dr. Ingram-Jones has lived in Richmond Hill for 17 1/2 years.
+She has two sons, a soon-to-be daughter in love, and is married to her best friend.
 In her free time, she enjoys relaxing and spending time with her family and the family furbaby (Chorkie), "Cam."

 Lorena Murphy, BSN, RN